Dunn, Markkanen rally Bulls late to beat Spurs, 98-93

 TIP-INS

-Bulls: Chicago associate head coach Jim Boylen was an assistant coach under Popovich from 2013-15. .
-Guard Zach LaVine did not travel with the Bulls, missing the game with an injured left ankle. .
+Bulls: Guard Zach LaVine did not travel with the Bulls, missing the game with an injured left ankle. ...
 Forward Jabari Parker was in uniform but did not play.

-Spurs: Belinelli has twice made seven 3-pointers in a game this season, the most recent Nov.
-19 at New Orleans. .
-They entered the game shooting 83 percent on free throws, which would be the second-best total in league history if it stands.
+Spurs: San Antonio guard Marco Belinelli, who finished with 12 points, made his first four 3-pointers and finished 4 of 5.
+Belinelli has twice made seven 3-pointers in a game this season, the most recent Nov.
+19 at New Orleans. ...
+The Spurs entered the game shooting 83 percent on free throws, which would be the second-best total in league history if it stands.
 Boston set the league mark by shooting 83.2 percent in 1990.

 UP NEXT